open-telemetry/oteps/text/metrics/0156-counter-gauge-model.md

 to use one or more Counter instruments in place of Gauges.
 CPU utilization can be derived from a usage Counter.
 Fan speed can be derived from a revolution Counter.

+## Summary

+The OpenTelemetry Metrics data model supports addition and removal of attributes in a way that preserves meaning.
+This design gives developers the ability to introduce new attributes in a safe way.

+OpenTelemetry metrics developers are asked to consider whether they want an UpDownCounter or Gauge when making asynchronous measurements, and they should make this decision based on whether the default aggregation rule for UpDownCounter or Gauge preserves meaning.
+This decision comes down to whether attributes are meant to subdivide a Sum point or qualify a Gauge point.

+The default aggregation rules for OpenTelemetry metrics data points ensure that meaning is preserved when removing attributes from a stream of metrics data.
+The rules for reaggregation specify that attributes should be safely removed before aggregating with other metrics that are missing the same attributes, a process referred to as dimensional alignment.

+This design allows optional attributes to be included by the SDK in metric data when it is available, such as those extracted from TraceContext Baggage, in ways that consumers of the metrics data can interpret correctly.

+Having the ability to automatically remove attributes without changing the meaning of Counter, UpDownCounter, and Gauge metrics API events makes it possible for OpenTelemetry collectors to be configured with re-aggregation rules, which can be managed by users in order to limit collection costs.